John Ronald Gower: Post-war activity

 After duty as director of the Torpedo Boat training school Portsmouth between 1954 and 1955, he assumed command of the destroyer in 1956.
 Diana participated in Operation Mosaic, a series of nuclear experiments in the southern hemisphere, including in the Monte Bello Islands in Western Australia.
 To assess the effects of navigation under a nuclear attack, Diana entered the zone of nuclear fallout of two atmospheric explosions, one of 15 ktTNT and one of 60 ktTNT.
 No special essential protective clothing was issued.
 Australian authorities denied the Diana permission to dock at Fremantle afterwards, as they considered the ship extremely contaminated.
-Many members of the crew became ill.
-During the Suez crisis he was in command of Diana when it sank the Egyptian frigate Domiat in the Red Sea on 1 November 1956.
+Many members of the crew became ill and he later advocated that they and their families receive compensation and medical care.
+During the Suez Crisis he was in command of Diana when it sank the Egyptian frigate Domiat in the Red Sea on 1 November 1956.
 He was the naval attaché at the British embassy in Santiago, Chile from 1958 to 1960, and then commanded the boys' training school from 1960 until he retired from active service on 28 August 1962.

 Gower went to live in Scotland, where he worked for seven years with Sir Billy Butlin before opening a business selling caravans in Belmont, Ayr.
 He later settled in Aldeburgh, Suffolk, where he died on 18 November 2007.

 In the media

-The writer John Winton, a former lieutenant commander of the Royal Navy who worked as a necrologist at The Daily Telegraph for fourteen years, was a student of Gower, and used him as a model for the character of Lieutenant Commander Robert Badger, the protagonist of his series of novels We Joined the Navy.
-Such novels were written under the pseudonym of "The Artful Bodger".
-The character of Robert Badger, in the film adaptation, We Joined the Navy (1963), was played by Kenneth More.
-Between 1929 and 1932 Gower wrote the three volumes of the series Midshipman's Journal.
+The writer John Winton had been a cadet under Gower and used him as a model for the character of Lieutenant Commander Robert Badger, also known as "The Artful Bodger".
+Badger was the protagonist of the comedic novel We Joined the Navy and its sequels.
+A film adaptation of the novel was released in 1963 with Kenneth More starring as Badger.

+Between 1929 and 1932, Gower wrote the three volumes of the series Midshipman's Journal.